 Steps to submitting a complete Small Grant Fund Application

 Complete the application (be very descriptive)

-Hearings are scheduled for all organizations with submitted budgets.
-You can sign up for a hearing time as soon as you submit your application
+Presentations are scheduled for all organizations who submit a completed Small Grant Fund Application.
+You can sign up for a presentation time as soon as you submit your application

 Make sure to provide the Appropriations Committee with all price quotes of items and why this event is important to the CNU community